rljson/rljson/README.architecture.md

 ### IdSet

-For efficient management of large layers, item IDs are separated from their properties.
+For efficient management of large layers, item IDs are separated from their ingredients.
 This allows fetching IDs first and retrieving details later.
 The following `IdSet` defines a set of three IDs:

 ```json